 Motor carriers that only transport part of a single movement as an interline operation as its own operating authority or as the originating motor carrier are not required to obtain operating authority.

 As of October 1, 2013, the FMCSA requires all regulated brokers and freight forwarders to obtain a BMC-84 $75,000 surety bond.
 Obtain your bond from SuretyGroup.com.
-Upon purchase of the bond, the surety issuing the bond is required to file the bond directly into the FMSCA website.
+Upon purchase of the surety bond, the surety issuing the bond is required to file the bond directly into the FMSCA website.

-An additional condition for obtaining freight forward authority is to obtain cargo freight insurance in the amounts of $5,000 for loss or damage to household goods or a motor vehicle, $10,000 for loss or damage to the total loss or damage of household goods in which the event occurred at one place or time.
+An additional condition for obtaining freight forward authority is to obtain cargo freight insurance in the amounts of $5,000 for loss or damage to household goods or a motor vehicle, and $10,000 for loss or damage to the total loss or damage of household goods in which the event occurred at one place or time.
 Non-household goods freight forwarders are not required to have cargo insurance.

 As a trusted surety-only agency, brokers and freight forwarders can rely on us to bring them the fastest and most efficient services to enable them to stay on the road.
 Our main goal at SuretyGroup.com is to make the bonding process simple and affordable.
 We have in-house underwriting authority and offer an easy online application, no upfront cost, free quotes, next day delivery and fast service.